Screenshots may differ slightly depending on software version.

 Under the Optimization branch to the left of the screen, click the Numerical node to start.

-Design-Expert allows you to set criteria for all variables, including factors and propagation of error (POE).
+The program allows you to set criteria for all variables, including factors and propagation of error (POE).
 (We will detail POE later.)
 The program restricts factor ranges to factorial levels (plus one to minus one in coded values) — the region for which this experimental design provides the most precise predictions.
 Response limits default to observed extremes.
 In this case, you should leave the settings for time, temperature, and catalyst factors alone, but you will need to make some changes to the response criteria.

 Now you get to the crucial phase of numerical optimization: assigning “Optimization Parameters.”
 The program uses five possibilities as a “Goal” to construct desirability indices (di):